 - Servo coupling is loose or broken causing inconsistent belt motion.

 - Inside the housing of the vertical bagger, inspect the coupling and make sure it is intact and that is not broken or loose.

 Example of a worn draw down belt:

-If none of these steps improve your situation, please contact us to schedule a service visit with our Service Manager, Gordon Thomsen, by calling 404-640-5322, or you can chat with an expert live in the chat box on the right 👉👉.
+If these steps don't improve your situation, please contact us to schedule a service visit with our Service Manager, by calling 404-640-5322, or you can chat with an expert live in the chat box on the right 👉👉.